player-alex/act-aio/README.md

 ## ⚙️ Configuration

-The main application can be configured via the `pyproject.toml` file in the root directory.
+The main application can be configured via the `pyproject.toml` file in the root directory and `settings.json` for user preferences.

 ### Application Title